THINK-BANK/DBCheck/README.md

 - **Fault tolerance** — one specialist failing doesn't abort the diagnosis; the error is noted in context and collaboration continues.
 - **Streaming collaboration** — the hub schedules specialists one by one and emits progress events; the Web UI shows "who is analyzing now" via SSE in real time.
 - **Cost Optimizer** — ranks each remediation by cost / benefit / feasibility, recommends an *easy-before-hard* order, and flags whether a step needs a maintenance window or can be auto-executed.
-- **Ticket closed-loop** — one-click create tickets tracked through `待处理 / 处理中 / 已解决 / 已关闭 / 已取消`, with execution feedback written back — a diagnosis → dispatch → fix → feedback loop.
+- **Ticket closed-loop** — one-click create tickets tracked through `Pending/Processing/Resolved/Closed/Cancelled`, with execution feedback written back — a diagnosis → dispatch → fix → feedback loop.
 - **Diagnosis history** — every collaborative diagnosis is persisted (local SQLite) with a diagnosis number (`diag_no`); filterable by data source, viewable in full, and one-click linkable to a ticket.

 ### eBPF Kernel-Level Host Collection